 There are some things to consider when speaking one language at home.
 Kids experience limited exposure to a language when we focus on only one language.
-When we focus on one language, it is often seen that a child develops one language more than the other.
+When we focus on one language, a child often develops one language more than the other.
 As a result, proficiency might be stronger in one language, depending on language domains.

 Both Languages at Home

 The “both languages at home” approach involves using both languages interchangeably within the household.
 This can look different for each family because some families might split the use of a language with one parent and the use of the other language with the other parent.
-This approach is often done when a parent in the home does not speak one of the languages however it is not the reason why some families choose to use both language.
+This approach is often done when a parent in the home does not speak one of the languages; however, it is not why some families choose to use both languages.

 Advantages when both languages are spoken at home

 When parents choose to speak both languages at home, they provide a balanced approach to language exposure.
 A balanced exposure to both languages at home allows the child to practice the native and target language.
 Another advantage is the level of language fluidity a multilingual child can reach.
 The consistency in practicing both languages supports seamless code-switching between languages.

 One crucial factor to consider is parents’ challenge in exposing their children to both languages.
 Increased exposure to a target language or multiple languages requires dedicated effort to maintain equal language exposure.
 This challenge can influence language acquisition in foreign languages.
 To Language Separation: Care should be taken to avoid language mixing or lack of differentiation.

 Language learning strategies at home should vary depending on the approach families take to support their child’s bilingual journey.
 Below is a list of language strategies to use based on the approach your family is taking to support language development:

 Strategies for the “One Language at Home” Approach to Support Bilingual Children: